 Is there a way of synchronising local databases with UR-CARE?

-A customised PDF or Word report can be printed of each patient record and could be filed with the existing hospital records or even shared with the patient.
+No synchronisation with an existing database is possible: This is primarily for technical reasons but also because UR-CARE's features have to be fully used in order to gain the maximum benefit from it.
+A customised PDF or Word report of each patient record can also be printed and filed with the existing hospital records or even shared with the patient.

 Will UR-CARE compete with existing databases?
 How is it envisaged that UR-CARE will work in countries that already have a national registry?

 It is not the aim of UR-CARE to create competition with national registries.
-UR-CARE has the potential to be the biggest IBD digital database available today and to be a powerful resource for individual HCPs as well as national IBD study groups.
-If a country wishes to import its data into UR-CARE after testing the tool, ECCO will support the data transfer.
+UR-CARE has the potential to be the biggest IBD digital database available today and to be a powerful resource for individual health care professionals as well as national IBD Study Groups.

 Is the UR-CARE IT technology secure?

-The UR-CARE contract which will need to be signed by each institute includes an Annex with very detailed specifications about IT Security and data protection compliance.
+The UR-CARE Contract which will need to be signed by each institute includes an Annex with detailed specifications about IT Security and data protection compliance.
 This Annex intends to provide a thorough basis for Ethics Committee approval.

 What is the cost for using UR-CARE?